Ma-Marcinowski/Identificational-Model/README.md

 * #### 0.3.
 Models (VGG16):

-     * Models unrestricted in terms of features extracted (type v1):
+     * Models unrestricted in terms of features extracted, tasked with author identification (type v1):

          * Vide 1.
-Model v1.0 (two FC layers; tasked with author identification);
+Model v1.0 (two FC layers);

          * Vide 2.
-Model v1.1 (two FC layers, but analogous in size to the v2.1; tasked with author identification);
+Model v1.1 (two FC layers, but analogous in size to the v2.1);

          * Vide 3.
-Model v1.2 (three FC layers, but analogous in size to the v2.2; tasked with author identification);
+Model v1.2 (three FC layers, but analogous in size to the v2.2);

          * Vide 4.
-Model v1.3 (three FC layers, but analogous in size to the v2.3; tasked with author identification);
+Model v1.3 (three FC layers, but analogous in size to the v2.3);

          * Vide 5.
-Model v1.4 (three FC layers, but analogous in size to the v2.4; tasked with author identification);
+Model v1.4 (three FC layers, but analogous in size to the v2.4);

          * Vide 6.
 Model v1.5 (two FC layers; tasked with author identification and features extraction);

-     * Models restricted in terms of features extracted (type v2):
+     * Models restricted by supervised features extraction, tasked with author identification (type v2):

         * Vide 7.
-Model v2.1 (two FC layers, the second one restricted by supervised features extraction; tasked with author identification);
+Model v2.1 (two FC layers, the second one restricted);

         * Vide 8.
-Model v2.2 (three FC layers, the third one restricted by supervised features extraction; tasked with author identification);
+Model v2.2 (three FC layers, the third one restricted);

         * Vide 9.
-Model v2.3 (three FC layers, the first and third one restricted by supervised features extraction; tasked with author identification);
+Model v2.3 (three FC layers, the first and third one restricted);

         * Vide 10.
-Model v2.4 (three FC layers, all restricted by supervised features extraction; tasked with author identification);
+Model v2.4 (three FC layers, all restricted);

         * Vide 11.
-Model v2.5 (analogous to the v2.???, but tasks and restrictions are weighted; tasked with author identification);
+Model v2.5 (analogous to the v2.???, but tasks and restrictions are weighted).

 * #### 0.4.
 Keywords: